Case Study 01 | 0-to-1 Vertical, AI-Native Delivery

 The strategic call - parity or parity++?

 The easy path was parity.
 Port the QuickBooks Desktop manufacturing experience to the cloud, ship by February, call it done.
 Desktop customers would have a migration path, the urgent retention risk would ease, and the team would meet the date.
 I pushed for a different call: Parity Plus a modern experience.
-Build a cloud manufacturing solution that didn't just give Desktop customers somewhere to land — it gave them a reason to stay, and gave new prospects a reason to choose IES over Katana, NetSuite, Fishbowl, or SOS Inventory.
-The trade was real.
-Parity Plus required more design decisions, more competitive research, more arguments with engineering on timeline.
-Straight parity would have shipped earlier with less friction.
-But straight parity would have shipped a known-good legacy experience into a market where customers were actively comparing IES to modern manufacturing tools.
-Migration would have been a defensive move.
-Parity Plus made it offensive.
-This decision shaped every downstream choice — what to split, what to compromise, where to hold the line.
+Build a cloud manufacturing solution that didn't just give Desktop customers somewhere to land and it gave them a reason to stay, and gave new prospects a reason to choose IES over Katana, NetSuite, Fishbowl, or SOS Inventory.

 • 02